MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/cost-management/maturity-adoption-alignment.md

 **Potential activities:**

-* Ensure budgetary decisions that support the [Business Justification](../../business-strategy/cloud-migration-business-case.md) for your cloud strategy.
+* Ensure budgetary decisions that support the business justification for your cloud strategy.
-* Validate [learning metrics](../../business-strategy/learning-metrics.md) that you use to report on the successful allocation of funding.
+* Validate learning metrics that you use to report on the successful allocation of funding.
-* Understand the desired [Cloud Accounting Model](../../business-strategy/cloud-accounting.md) that impact how cloud costs should be accounted for.
+* Understand the desired cloud accounting model that impact how cloud costs should be accounted for.
-* Become familiar with the [Digital Estate Plan](../../digital-estate/overview.md) and validate accurate costing expectations.
+* Become familiar with the digital estate plan and validate accurate costing expectations.
 * Evaluate buying options to determine if it's better to "pay as you go" or to make a pre-commitment by purchasing an Enterprise Agreement.
 * Align business goals with planned budgets and adjust budgetary plans as necessary.
 * Develop a goals and budget reporting mechanism to notify technical and business stakeholders at the end of each cost cycle.

 ## Build and pre-deployment

-While not directly aligned, this phase of governance maturity most closely maps to the activities outlined in the [Build process](../../transformation-journeys/operational-transformation/build.md) for the [Operational Transformation Journey](../../transformation-journeys/operational-transformation/overview.md).
+A number of technical and non-technical pre-requisites are required to successful migrate an environment.
+This process focuses on the decisions, readiness, and core infrastructure that proceeds a migration.

 **Minimum suggested activities:**